tvanwinckel/intro-rest/README.md

 * **Self-descriptive messages**: Each resource representation should carry enough information to describe how to process the message.
 It should also provide information of the additional actions that the client can perform on the resource.
 * **Hypermedia as the engine of application state**: The client should have only the initial URI of the application.
 The client application should dynamically drive all other resources and interactions with the use of hyperlinks.

-> Can we put in an example piece of JSON showing this?

 #### Client <-> Server separation:

 The client-server design pattern enforces the separation of concerns, which helps the client and the server components evolve independently.
 By separating the user interface concerns (client) from the data storage concerns (server), we improve the portability of the user interface across multiple platforms and improve scalability by simplifying the server components.